mirror/boost/boost/libs/parameter/doc/index.rst

 In C++, arguments are normally given meaning by their positions with respect to a parameter list.
-That protocol is fine when there are one or fewer parameters with default values, but when there are even a few useful defaults, the positional interface becomes
+That protocol is fine when there is at most one parameter with a default value, but when there are even a few useful defaults, the positional interface becomes
 burdensome: